Maritime Research Centre

 These can all be found in the Databases section of this website.

-The Bartlett Centre holds a growing collection of archive material including:
+The Bartlett Centre holds a growing collection of original archive material including:

 - Fox’s Falmouth Arrivals, 1880 to 1997 [lacking a few years, but containing unique information on international vessels trading with Falmouth and more significantly, those arriving at Falmouth for ‘orders’]